mlabs-haskell/hydra-auction-frontend/docs/analytics_spec.md

 ```

 ### Auction Analytics Viewed
 Triggers when the "Auction Analytics" view is opened.
+Intended for use by the implementer.

 __Event Properties__
 ```typescript